Zakariyahaa/Analysis-of-Employee-Dataset/README.md

 ---

 ## 2. 📊 Data Sources
-* The dataset is sourced from a single Microsoft Excel file created for classwork purposes:
+* The dataset is sourced from a single Microsoft Excel file created for practice purposes:
   * **Employee Table** (`Employee` sheet): Contains demographic, employment, and performance-related information for each employee.
 ---

 ## 3. 🛠 Tools
 - **Microsoft Excel**: For data storage, pivot table creation, and dashboard visualizations.
 - **GitHub**: For version control and public sharing of this analysis.
 ---

 ## 4. 🧹 Data Cleaning/Preparation
-Key preparation steps included:
+### Key preparation steps included:
 - Data Standardization:
   - Converted date fields (e.g., `HireDate`) to a readable format (e.g., month names, quarters) where needed.
   - Corrected formatting for non-date fields like `Salary` to ensure numerical consistency (e.g., removed any text or symbols).